0xadeeb/informationManagerProject/README.md

 # Introduction

-This is a demo notes app which uses python flask in the back-end and react.js in the front-end.
+This is an information manager app which uses python flask for the back-end and react.js for the front-end.

 # Running the application